MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 2. Open a command prompt.

-3. At the prompt, for example, type the following:
+3. Type the following for example, at the prompt:

     **%WinDir%\System32\msiexec.exe /fomus <path>\MOMAgent.msi./qb**